2019 Tax Year

 For Sole Proprietors, Partnerships, S-Corporations, Corporations, Farms and certain Rental businesses,

-there is a NEW potential income deduction of up to 20% of your business income.
+as of 2018, there is a potential income deduction of up to 20% of your business income.
 This can be a HUGE

-Let the experts help you navigate the new tax law and multiple new forms.
+Let the experts help you navigate the continually changing tax law and multiple new forms.
 We have trained diligently throughout the year to help

 you with your tax needs.